-- Seats/term - every year, one member for Wales is elected from the GP Trainee subcommittee elections for a two-session term.
+Seats/term - every year, one member for Wales is elected from the GP Trainee subcommittee elections for a two-session term.
 The elected representative has a voting seat on GPCW.

-- Timeline - GP trainees regional elections are usually held in March or April.
+> - Timeline - GP trainees regional elections are usually held in March or April.

-- Eligibility - All GP trainees training in Wales are eligible to stand in this election.
+> - Eligibility - all GP trainees who are BMA members in Wales are eligible to stand in this election.
 All GP trainees can vote in this election.

-- Seats/term - every year, one member for Wales is elected from the sessional GPs committee elections for a three-session term.
+> - Seats/term - every year, one member for Wales is elected from the sessional GPs committee elections for a three-session term.
 The elected member has a voting seat on GPCW.